mirror/dd-wrt/src/router/opennds/docs/source/walledgarden.rst

  dnsmasq --version | grep -m1 'Compile time options:' | cut -d: -f2

-If the returned string contains "no-ipset" then you will have to upgrade dnsmasq to the full version.
+If the returned string contains "no-nftset" then you will have to upgrade dnsmasq to the full version.

-To enable Walled Garden, add the following to the /etc/opennds/opennds.conf file
+To enable Walled Garden, add the following to the /etc/config/opennds file

 .. code::

- walledgarden_fqdn_list <fqdn1> <fqdn2> <fqdn3> [......] <fqdnN>
+ list walledgarden_port_list '<port1> <port2> <port3> [......] <portN>'

 In addition you can specify a restricted set of ports for access to the walled garden by adding the line: